mrisher/smtp-sts/reporting.md

 # Reporting Policy

-A report receiver pushishes a record to its DNS indicating that it wishes to receive reports.
+A domain publishes a record to its DNS indicating that it wishes to receive reports.
 These SMTP TLSRPT policies are distributed via DNS from the Policy Domain's zone, as TXT records (similar to DMARC policies) under the name `_smtp_tlsrpt`.
-For example, for the Policy Domain `example.com`, the recipient's SMTP STS policy can be retrieved from `_smtp_tlsrpt.example.com`.
+For example, for the Policy Domain `example.com`, the recipient's TLSRPT policy can be retrieved from `_smtp_tlsrpt.example.com`.

 Policies consist of the following directives: